East Lancs Vyking: Myllennium Vyking

 The first eight production Myllennium Vykings were delivered to Solent Blue Line in late 2001.
 Thirteen Myllennium Vykings were delivered as convertible open-toppers to neighbouring Wilts & Dorset in 2005, with six closed top models additionally delivered to Yellow Buses of Bournemouth between 2004 and 2005.

 52 Myllennium Vykings were delivered to London General in 2002, with a further 49 delivered to London United between 2003 and 2004; nineteen of London United's Myllennium Vykings had originally been ordered as TransBus Presidents before being swapped to East Lancs bodies due to TransBus International falling into administration during 2004.

+One Myllennium Vyking body shell was sold to the Metropolitan Police in January 2006 for use as a mobile careers and recruitment unit.
+The inside of the bus was converted by the force's specialist vehicle convertor MacNellie to feature a standard hands-free police radio, a satnav as well as a low bridge avoidance system and reversing camera, and two VCR and DVD-compatible Plasma displays, one of which faced outside the bus and was linked to external speakers for outside broadcast use.

 Exports

 Twenty Myllennium Vykings were delivered to Irish state-owned bus and coach operator Bus Éireann between 2002 and 2004 for use on commuter bus services to Dublin.

 Bodies closely resembling the Vyking were produced on left-hand drive Volvo chassis for open-top sightseeing bus operators in Continental Europe.
 Open-top left-hand drive Vykings on Volvo B7L chassis were first supplied to Big Bus Tours operation in Paris, France, while Vykings on Volvo B7TL chassis were supplied to Car Rouges in Cannes, France and another sightseeing operator in Luxembourg in 2004.
 Vykings were also supplied to sightseeing operators Rome, Italy on both Volvo B7TL and an unknown Iveco chassis.